MusicalTester63/digital-electronics-1/project/README.md

 This example shows how driver displays character "a" and also demonstrates reset function.
 <img src="images/morse_dirver_sim_char_a.png" alt="morse_driver_sim"/>

+### Morse code transmitter
+This component uses RGB LEDs.
+Left LED is used to transmit morse code by blinking(DOT) and shining(DASH).
+Left LED either blink or shines in green color or it is turned off completly.
+Right LED is used as state indicator.
+When red light is shining, transmitter is in the state of inputting.
+When a button is pressed, transmitters state changes to transmitting which is indicated by yellow light.
+After transmitting it returns to inputting state indicated by red as mentioned before.

 <a name="top"></a>

 ## TOP module description and simulations